davehorton/drachtio-simple-server/README.md

 ## Running the app

-If the app is started wit no command line arguments, it will handle all of the supported request types identified above.
+If the app is started with no command line arguments, it will handle all of the supported request types identified above.

 Alternatively, the specific requests to handle can be specified on the command line.
 This allows you to run multiple applications for instance, one handling only MESSAGE requests while another handles presence: